ipop-project/ipop-tap/README.rst

 ======================================
-SocialVPN Core - A P2P VPN for Friends
+IPOP Tap
 ======================================

-This is the core module for SocialVPN that performs all packet-level operations, translating packets, setting up, and reading and writing from and to the TAP device.
+This is the tap module for IPOP that performs all packet-level operations, translating packets, setting up, and reading and writing from and to the TAP device.